Charles William Kerr: Move to Tulsa

-Tulsa Race Riot of 1921
+Tulsa race massacre of 1921

 On the afternoon and evening of May 30, 1921, a large crowd of white people began assembling outside the Tulsa County Courthouse at 6th Street and Boulder Avenue.
 The crowd was estimated at two thousand people.
 Many of these demanded that the sheriff turn over Dick Rowland to them, clearly indicating that they intended to lynch the young man.
 The sheriff was determined to prevent a lynching and refused their demands.
 Instead, he and several armed deputies barricaded the building.
 In the early evening, the sheriff addressed the crowd and told them to go home.

 Meanwhile, some of the black clergymen called Reverend Kerr on the telephone and asked for his assistance.
 After discussing the situation with his family, Kerr responded by going to the courthouse and pleading with the would-be lynch mob to go home.
 The mob ignored his plea and continued threatening to storm the building.

 The next day, after armed whites invaded the Greenwood district, black clergymen again called Kerr for assistance.
 On his own, Kerr opened the church basement to temporarily house refugees from the violence and destruction, helping mostly women and children.
 The white mob attacked blacks and burned down much of Greenwood, which had been so successful economically that it was called the "Wall Street of the West."
 Violence continued for days.